ChainAgnostic/CAIPs/CAIPs/caip-25.md

 is RECOMMENDED for any of the following cases:

-- the user denies consent for exposing accounts that match the requested and approved chains,
+- the user denies consent for exposing accounts that match the requested and approved networks/"chains",
 - the user denies consent for requested methods,
 - the user denies all requested or any required scope objects,
 - the wallet cannot support all requested or any required scope objects,
-- the requested chains are not supported by the wallet, or
+- the requested networks/"chains" are not supported by the wallet, or
 - the requested methods are not supported by the wallet

 ##### Trusted Failure Codes